 All roads lead to Rome.

 Rome is one of the most visited capital cities in the entire world!
 And for good reason.
-With its extensive history, decadent food and wine, and myriad of things to do, its vast popularity comes at no surprise.
+With its extensive history, decadent food and wine, and myriad of things to do and Italian landmarks to visit, its vast popularity comes at no surprise.
 Rome is also home to some of the most beautiful, Insta-worthy photo opps.
 It’s expected that many of them will be tourist attractions, such as the Colosseum or Trevi Fountain.
 However, not all of the most Instagrammable places in Rome are tourist sites.
 Without further ado, we bring you the most beautiful hotels in Rome.
 It doesn’t matter if you want to visit one of the on-site restaurants or stay in sheer luxury.
 These hotels are perfect for the traveler who finds solace in luxury.

 Find Hotels on Booking.com